Skip the Store: 8 Homemade Cleaners to Keep Your Home Clean and Safe

 - One-gallon container

 Put the sudsy ammonia into the one-gallon container.
 Add enough water to fill it.
 It’s that easy — this solution is ready to use.
-Just dip in a mop or sponge, soak up some solution and use it to wipe down greasy oven hoods or other greasy items.
+Just dip in a mop or sponge, soak up some solution and use it to wipe down oven hoods or other greasy items.
 Then, rinse thoroughly with clean water.

-Be sure to fully rinse and dry items before using them.
+Be sure to fully rinse and dry your sponge or mop before reusing them.
 You should use gloves when preparing and using this solution.
 Also, be sure not to inhale any fumes.

 4. All-Purpose Cleaner and Deodorizer